Directly Probing Neutrino Interactions through CMB Phase Shift Measurements: Discussion Summary

 Current ground-based CMB experiments surpass \textit{Planck}'s sensitivity to the neutrino phase shift.
 The combination of ACT and SPT data alone provides stronger constraints on the neutrino decoupling redshift than \textit{Planck}, driven by more precise measurements of the EE polarization power spectrum at high multipoles, where the phase-shift signal-to-noise ratio peaks.
 Upcoming data from the Simons Observatory~\cite{SimonsObservatory:2025wwn} will enable unprecedented precision in measuring the neutrino-induced phase shift~\cite{Montefalcone:2025unv}.
 Moreover, CMB constraints could be further strengthened by combined analyses with large-scale structure datasets~\cite{Baumann:2017gkg,Baumann:2019keh,Whitford:2024ecj}, since the same phase shift is imprinted in the baryon acoustic oscillations~\cite{Baumann:2017lmt,Baumann:2017gkg,Green:2020fjb, Montefalcone:2025mbg}.
+While existing forecasts indicate that CMB measurements are expected to dominate the overall sensitivity~\cite{Baumann:2017gkg,Baumann:2019keh,Whitford:2024ecj}, incorporating BAO information provides an independent probe of the same neutrino-induced phase shift, enabling a complementary consistency check and further reducing residual parameter degeneracies.
+In practice, this would require modeling the impact of neutrino interactions on the phase shift imprinted in the BAO feature, analogously to the CMB-based study presented here.

-Our framework builds on previous literature~\cite{Follin:2015hya, Baumann:2015rya, Pan:2016zla, Baumann:2017gkg, Choi:2018gho, Baumann:2019keh,Ghosh:2019tab,Brinckmann:2020bcn,Ge:2022qws,Taule:2022jrz,Ghosh:2024wva,Whitford:2024ecj,Montefalcone:2025unv, Saravanan:2025cyi, Montefalcone:2025mbg} investigating neutrino interactions through the phase shift of acoustic oscillations in the CMB.
+As a whole, our framework builds on previous literature~\cite{Follin:2015hya, Baumann:2015rya, Pan:2016zla, Baumann:2017gkg, Baumann:2019keh,Ghosh:2019tab,Brinckmann:2020bcn,Ge:2022qws,Taule:2022jrz,Ghosh:2024wva,Whitford:2024ecj,Montefalcone:2025unv, Saravanan:2025cyi, Montefalcone:2025mbg} investigating neutrino interactions through the phase shift of acoustic oscillations in the CMB.
 We introduce a model-agnostic way to search for deviations from the SM expectation of three free-streaming neutrinos, while maintaining a direct connection to the underlying physics through the numerically derived relationship between $\mathcal{A}_\infty$ and the decoupling redshift of neutrinos, within a given interaction model.
+While our focus has been on neutrinos, the same methodology is also applicable to dark radiation with similar interactions, and it could naturally be generalized to broader classes of dark radiation scenarios~(see e.g.~\cite{Cyr-Racine:2012tfp,Forastieri:2019cuf,Bansal:2021dfh,Ghosh:2021axu,Brinckmann:2022ajr,Sandner:2023ptm,Bansal:2022qbi,Das:2025asx}) that can imprint characteristic modifications to the phase-shift template.

 Several extensions to this work merit future investigation.
 For example, models with very high temperature scalings or resonant interactions~\cite{Creque-Sarbinowski:2020qhz,Venzor:2023aka,Noriega:2025ulc} would produce scale-dependent modifications to the phase shift, requiring the development of new phase-shift templates.
 Additionally, DM loading in neutrino-DM scattering models~\cite{Ghosh:2024wva} induces a phase shift; interactions with DM can slow the neutrino fluid below the sound speed of the primordial plasma, potentially reversing the direction of the phase shift.
 Finally, we note that incorporating the perturbation-based template introduced in Ref.~\cite{Montefalcone:2025unv} could enable more robust analyses of beyond-SM scenarios.
 We leave explorations of these possibilities to future work.